nihole/ACY/README.md

 <h3>Upload to ACI</h3>

 Let's assume that we created a lot of XML files.
-We can use many API requests to upload this configuration, but it doesn’t look very scalable.
+We can use many API requests to upload these files to ACI, but it doesn’t look very scalable.

-This project provides a tool to combine individual API requests into a single POSTMAN collection.
+This project provides a tool to collect the individual API requests into a single POSTMAN collection.

-1. Go to the folder postman.
-From the root folder the command will be
+1. Go to the folder postman
 ```
 cd postman
 ```
 There are 3 files here:
-- <b>create_collection.py</b> - is a python script used for the postman collection file generation (with using of jinja template and yaml configuration files as input)
+- <b>create_collection.py</b> - is a python script used for the Postman collection file generation (with using of Jinja template and YAML configuration files as input)
-- <b>template.j2</b> - jinja template file used as input for the create_collection.py
+- <b>template.j2</b> - Jinja template file used as input for the create_collection.py
-- <b>collection_tmpl.yml</b> - we use this file as a template for new collection yaml files.
+- <b>collection_tmpl.yml</b> - we use this file as a template for new collection YAML files.

 2. Create new folder (if it has not been done before).
 Actually you may use any folder, but it looks reasonable to creare a new folder in the curent one.